jonsun-zhao/kubelab/examples/19.workload-identity/README.md

 gcloud auth list
 ```

-The cached tokens have exprired ff the output of that command no longer includes `gke-test-sa@nmiu-play.iam.gserviceaccount.com`.
+The cached tokens have exprired if the output of that command no longer includes `gke-test-sa@nmiu-play.iam.gserviceaccount.com`.

 Disable Workload Identity in the cluster: